 In 1970, John Crisp, an 8th generation maltster whose family had been involved in the industry since the 18th century, bought into the company and the name changed to what we know today.
 John Crisp continued to grow the business through strong contracts with UK and overseas brewers and expanded into Scotland in 1979 when they built our Portgordon maltings in Speyside.
 John’s son William established a brewing wholesale company in the USA to cater to the burgeoning craft scene in the early 90s.
 This eventually became BSG and was purchased by Rahr Malt.
 BSG are still our US distributor to this day.

-In 2005, the company was bought by a small group of investors lead by our Chief Executive David Thompson of the Wolverhampton & Dudley brewing family.
-Since then David and our senior team have expanded the group further still with the addition of malting sites in Germany and Poland, making Crisp the 10th largest malting company in the world.
-We also have sister businesses in the wider group including MFP and EDME, who make ingredients for the baking industry.
-Learn more about our history….
+In 2005, the company was bought by a small group of investors led by our Chief Executive David Thompson of the Wolverhampton & Dudley brewing family; they expanded the group further with the addition of malting sites in Germany and Poland, making Crisp Malt the 10th largest malting company in the world.
+We also have sister businesses in the wider group, including MFP and EDME, who make ingredients for the baking industry.

-If you have the opportunity to visit our Great Ryburgh maltings you may find it to be a bit of an Alladin’s cave.
-You’ll see (and perhaps even rake) our original 1870s floor maltings – No 19 – see our large batch Saladin and Redler plants, capable of processing 80 and 270 tonne batches respectively, and we might even give you a peak at our all-electric, super consistent Speciality Maltings Plant where we produce our coloured and crystal malts; it’s the only one of its kind in the UK.
+If you have the opportunity to visit our Great Ryburgh maltings, you may find it to be a bit of an Aladdin’s cave.
+You’ll see (and perhaps even rake) our original 1870s floor maltings – No 19 – see our large batch Saladin and Redler plants, capable of processing 80 and 270 tonne batches, respectively, and we might even give you a peak at our all-electric, super consistent Speciality Maltings Plant where we produce our coloured and crystal malts; it’s the only one of its kind in the UK.

-Each site lends adds to the diverse capabilities within our group which means we have one of the largest product portfolios in the UK and we produce everything in house, including our non-malted torrefied cereals.
-Have a look at what each maltings has to offer….
+Each malting site adds to the diverse capabilities within our group, which mean we have one of the largest product portfolios in the UK, and we produce everything in house, including our non-malted torrefied cereals.

 Our customers are at the heart of everything we do.
 We don’t just sell malt.
 We want to help our customers grow and for us that means understanding how we can be of service to them.
-If you’re interested in our malts or just want to talk through a concept or recipe then get in touch today….
+If you’re interested in our malts or just want to talk through a concept or a distilling or brewing recipe, then get in touch today.